 For more on gelato, see also my earlier post: Relax.
 Have a gelato.

-My next gelato-related project is to assemble a list of good gelato places around the world, to help everyone who has worked up an appetite find good gelato wherever you travel.
-So far I have eaten gelato at good places in Florence, Rome, Venice, Milan, Montreal, New Orleans, New York, San Antonio and Washington DC, and I expect many more will follow.
+My next gelato-related project is to assemble an International Gelato Atlas listing gelato places around the world, to help everyone who has worked up an appetite find good gelato wherever you travel.
+So far it has lots of listings for the USA and Italy but a few for a whole lot of other countries too.
 If you know of a good gelato place, please post about it in the comments here, and I will add it to the list.
 Please specify (A) location, (B) how much of the above test it passes, (C) if its gelato is all natural, (D) recommended flavors, (C) other attributes you consider worth mentioning, and (D) website if there is one.
 Hopefully together we can make a world wide gelato map capable of combatting the symptoms of dreaded gelato withdrawal no matter where we roam!